jostien/MarchSAT/README.md

 Tested on an Ubuntu 12.04 64bit and two AMD HD9770 GPUs as well as on an Ubuntu 14.04 64 bit with Intel i7 CPU.

-Code contains redundant parts and surly several bugs.
+Code contains redundant parts and surely several bugs.

 Example for Intel i7 CPU
 ------------------------